Yassinefahmi/Startup/README.md

 Feel free to add more in file `app/Traits/Validations.php`.

-#### In our `RegisterController` we want to validate if the username has more than 3 characters and whether the password confirmation are matching.
+#### In our `RegisterController` we want to validate if the username has more than 3 characters and whether the password confirmation are matching:
 ```php
 public function store(Request $request): array|string
 {